 The options you can consider when thinking about what to do with your pension from your previous employer will depend on the type of pension you have:

 1. All DB schemes are occupational pension schemes, so directly linked to your employment and typically, the years you have been employed.
 What this means is that your benefits will stop building up at the point you leave the company.

 The options for these pensions are:

-- If you are a member of a funded public sector scheme, for example The Local Government Pension Scheme, you are able to transfer your pension to another scheme.
+- If you are a member of a funded public sector scheme, for example, The Local Government Pension Scheme (LGPS), you can transfer your pension to another scheme.
 This can be done through what is known as, The Transfer Club, and is specific to the transfer of public sector schemes.

 - If you are a member of a private sector pension scheme, while it may be possible to transfer your benefits to another defined benefit arrangement, it’s likely to be difficult as these schemes are increasingly less common.